U2EZNeko/GPT-3.5-Turbo-TelegramBot/README.md

 Telegram ChatID

-- Get it from here: https://api.telegram.org/bot<YourBotToken>/getUpdates text the bot once you are there and refresh.
+- Get it from here: https://api.telegram.org/bot< YourBotToken >/getUpdates text the bot once you are there and refresh.

 YOU NEED TO SET A USERNAME ON TELEGRAM - This is how the bot identifies you.
 I tried catching the exception but couldn't test it.